rmarabini/player_info_from_fide_database/README.md

 # FIDE Ratings Scripts

 This repository contains two Python scripts to download, store, and query FIDE chess player ratings from the FIDE database.
-The first script downloads and processes a list of FIDE players, storing their information in the local file.
+The first script downloads and processes a list of FIDE players, storing the information in the local file.
 The second script queries the file and outputs player records based on input FIDE IDs.

 ## Table of Contents